Aumni-Fund/node-coding-challenge/README.md

 - [ ] The code is well organized.
 - [ ] The code follows Node.js/TypeScript best practices.
 - [ ] Your Git commit history is clean and meaningful.
+- [ ] The code should be free of linting errors.
+- [ ] You should have passing unit tests for at least one route.

 ## Submission